meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 Common JWT libraries all support signing.

 * The user requests a resource
-* The frontend assembles a request with an Authorization header and a Bearer token inside, fires off the request to the gateway
+* The frontend assembles a request with an Authorization header and a Bearer token inside, fires off the request to the zuul
-* The gateway verifies the token in communication with the UAA server
+* The zuul verifies the token in communication with the UAA server
-* If the token is valid, the gateway redirects the frontend to the correct resource on the proper microservice
+* If the token is valid, the zuul redirects the frontend to the correct resource on the proper microservice
 * The microservice checks for authorization to the resource, if access granted, the correct resource is returned

 <a name="uaa" />